What is Triangular Fibrocartilage Complex (TFCC) Injury?

 Symptoms of TFCC Tear may include:

-– Pain along the outside of your wrist or throughout your entire wrist.
+– Pain along the outside of your wrist or throughout the entire wrist.

-– Pain may be constant or only appear when you move your wrist and apply pressure to it.
+– Pain may be constant or only appear when moving the wrist and apply pressure to it.

-– A clicking or popping sound when you move your wrist.
+– A clicking or popping sound when moving the wrist.

 – Visible swelling.

-Physical therapy is helpful in treating TFCC tears.
-In general, TFCC tears require about up to 8 weeks of physical therapy.
+Physical therapy is helpful in treating TFCC Injury.
 Treatment will focus on reducing the pain and swelling in the first stage.
 As pain reduces, progression will move towards rebuilding strength in the TFCC, improving flexibility as well as range of motion.
-Gentle personalised exercises and activity adjustments for the injured wrist will be prescribed by your therapist.
+Gentle personalised exercises and activity adjustments for the injured wrist will be prescribed.
 A compression wrap or brace may also be recommended if necessary.
-If in doubt, seek professional advice.
+If in doubt, please seek professional advice.

 Check out our popular articles: Diastasis Recti, Tight Back Muscles, Irritable Bowel Syndrome (IBS), Temporomandibular Joint (TMJ) Dysfunction, Tennis Elbow, Wrist Tendon Injury, Sciatica, Whiplash, Hernia, Herniated Disc (Slipped Disc).